OpenBazaar/official_docs/content/guides/concepts/startup.md

 #### Network Checks
 Analyze specified flags and configuration for network connectivity and handle any conflicting settings.

-- Check if `testnet` and `regtest` set and fail if positive
+- Check if `testnet` and `regtest` set and fail if positive.
-- Check if Tor and `dualstack` and fail if positive
+- Check if Tor and `dualstack` and fail if positive.
-- Keep track of if `testnet` or `regtest` is activated
+- Keep track of whether `testnet` or `regtest` is activated.
-- Check if user set multiple currencies simultaneously (currently we only support one at a time)
+- Check if user set multiple simultaneous currencies (currently we only support one at a time).

 #### Set up Data Directory Location
 Every OpenBazaar node has a corresponding data directory where all important user data is stored.
-There is a default location that we determine if a specific location is not provided.
+There is a default location that we use if a specific location is not provided.

-If user set the data directory: then set it explicitly
+If user set the data directory: then set it explicitly.

-Else: Get data directory path from the **[Schema Manager](/go/pkg/openbazaar-go/schema/#NewCustomSchemaManager)**
+Else: Get data directory path from the **[Schema Manager](/go/pkg/openbazaar-go/schema/#NewCustomSchemaManager)**.

 #### Clear Lock File
 Remove lock file from the data directory in case the server closed uncleanly.

 #### Set up Logging Levels
-Loggers must be configured for location to store log files, rotation and content settings.
+Loggers must be configured with the location to store log files, rotation and content settings.
 There are several log files generated with different content:

-- ob.log - Contains OpenBazaar specific log data
+- ob.log - Contains OpenBazaar specific log data.
 - ipfs.log - All debugging data for IPFS is stored here.
 - api.log - Logs API calls to the OpenBazaar server.
 - bitcoin.log - Wallet logging.

 #### Increase OS file descriptors due to low default limits
-IPFS consumes a massive amount of file descriptors that exceed most operating system defaults and this results in crashing of the server.
+IPFS consumes a massive amount of file descriptors that exceeds most operating system defaults and this can result in the server crashing.
 We proactively raise these limits to prevent this problem.

 #### Set Wallet Type by Getting the Coin Type
-Grab the specified coin type so that OpenBazaar migrations can run for the appropriate coin.
+Grab the specified coin type so OpenBazaar migrations can run for the appropriate coin.

 ### Database Initialization
-If a database (datastore/mainnet.db) has not been created yet, then create it.
+If a database (datastore/mainnet.db) has not been created yet, create it.

 ### Initialize Config File Objects
 The main configuration file (config) is broken up into several schema objects that make interacting with them easier including: